spryker/spryker-shop-core/Bundles/AvailabilityWidget/src/SprykerShop/Yves/AvailabilityWidget/Theme/default/components/molecules/availability-product/README.md

-Shows alert text message if product is not available.
+Shows alert text message if the product is not available.